golden-narwhal12/xbox-controller-macos/README.md

 # Xbox One Controller Driver for macOS

 A userspace driver for Xbox One controllers that translates controller input to keyboard and mouse events.
 Built from scratch using reverse-engineered GIP protocol.
+This driver can be used for game streaming (read below).

 ## What it does